Date Submitted: January 28th 2022

 Note that NZSA does NOT support the recent amendments to the Australian Companies Act allowing issuers to substitute their physical meetings with a virtual-only meeting.

-NZSA has a policy that sets out its requirements for shareholder meetings: Shareholder Meetings Policy
+NZSA has a policy that sets out its requirements for shareholder meetings: Shareholder Meetings Policy - Do you have any objections to NZX’s proposal to prefer hybrid meetings over physical meetings?

-3. What do you consider to be the benefits of a hybrid meeting model?
+Hybrid meetings are NZSA preferred option.
+We believe NZX should consider this as a mandatory requirement for all issuers. - What do you consider to be the benefits of a hybrid meeting model?
 In particular, do you consider that there would be time and cost savings for issuers who facilitate hybrid rather than physical meetings?

 Hybrid meetings maximise shareholder engagement by allowing shareholders to participate if they can’t get to the physical meeting.
 We note the increase of younger investors who can’t always get to a physical meeting during working hours and also investors living in non-main centres across New Zealand and internationally.

-We believe the cost of the technology to hold a virtual meeting is not excessive and that, as a Shareholders Meeting, issuers should be prepared to facilitate the meeting for the benefit of the shareholders.
+We believe the cost of the technology to hold a virtual meeting is not excessive and that, as a Shareholders Meeting, issuers should be prepared to facilitate the meeting for the benefit of the shareholders. - Are there any other matters in relation to shareholder access to issuers that should be addressed by way of an amendment to the Code?

 On a practical note, shareholders report difficulty asking questions at a virtual meeting.
 NZSA believes issuers should encourage technology that mirrors the physical meeting – including the ability for attendees to ask verbal questions (rather than in writing) and also have the opportunity for a supplementary or clarification question.